iovar/PongNM/README.md

 Open index.html to any modern browser, set your preferences and just play.
-YOu can play human-vs-human, human-vs-pc and pc-vs-pc.
+You can play human-vs-human, human-vs-pc and pc-vs-pc.
 On human-vs-pc, regardless of which side you choose for yourself, the opponent is going to use the AI level indicated by the "First AI Level" selection.